brycevegh/sdd680/Week 6.md

 **State Testing**

-State testing primarily focuses on the internal state of an object or system after a specific operation, emphasizing the correctness and consistency of the system's data or properties (Testing [source]).
+State testing primarily focuses on the internal state of an object or system after a specific operation, emphasizing the correctness and consistency of the system's data or properties (Brunie, 2021).
 This approach involves the use of test doubles such as stubs and spies to verify the system's state changes.
-Stubs, for instance, provide predefined responses to method calls, effectively isolating the System Under Test from its dependencies and simulating specific states of collaborators (Testing [source]).
+Stubs, for instance, provide predefined responses to method calls, effectively isolating the System Under Test from its dependencies and simulating specific states of collaborators (Brunie, 2021).
 In the source, a spy (MailServiceSpy) is employed to observe and record information about the number of messages sent by the mailing service, showcasing the application of state testing principles.

 **Behavior Testing**

-On the other hand, behavior testing centers around the expected interactions and sequences of method calls between objects or components within the system (Testing [source]).
+On the other hand, behavior testing centers around the expected interactions and sequences of method calls between objects or components within the system (Brunie, 2021).
 Behavior testing is commonly associated with the use of mock test doubles, which record and validate the interactions between the System Under Test and its dependencies.
-Mocks are used for behavior verification, ensuring that methods are invoked in the expected order and with the correct arguments (Testing [source]).
+Mocks are used for behavior verification, ensuring that methods are invoked in the expected order and with the correct arguments (Brunie, 2021).
 For instance, in the provided example, a mock (MailServiceMock) is used to verify specific method invocations, such as send, and their order when filling an order object, illustrating the principles of behavior testing.

 **Summary**